 Ritalin increases the action of these neurotransmitters by blocking their reabsorption into your brain’s neurons.
 The levels of these chemicals increase slowly, so your doctor will start you on the lowest possible dose and increase it in small increments, if necessary.

 Ritalin may make it easier for you to concentrate, be less fidgety, and gain control of your actions.
 You may also find it easier to listen and focus at your job or in school.

 If you’re already prone to anxiety or agitation, or have an existing psychotic disorder, Ritalin may worsen these symptoms.

 If you have a history of seizures, this medication may cause more seizures.

 Some people taking Ritalin experience blurred vision or other changes to eyesight.
 Other potential side effects include:

 - increased blood pressure

 This medication can temporarily slow a child’s growth, especially in the first two years of taking it.
-That’s why your doctor will keep an eye on your child’s height.
+That’s why your child’s doctor will keep an eye on their height.

-Your doctor may suggest a ‘drug holiday’ (often done during the summer), which is when the drug is temporarily stopped.
-This can encourage growth, and also allows your child’s doctor to see how they do without taking the drug.
+Your child’s doctor may suggest taking a break from the medication.
+This is often done during the summer months.
+This can encourage growth, and also allows them to see how your child does without taking it.